Fracking in the United Kingdom: Groundwater contamination

-UK and US water differences

-Treated mains water is the norm in the UK, and standards are required by legislation to be high.
-As such any pollution would have to be removed by the water companies by law.
-Private water wells are rare, around 62,000 households, out of 23.4 million households or 2.6%.
-In rural areas of the US, private wells are common (15%), and small communities are served by investor-owned utilities, or community schemes.
-UK households would therefore be expected to be less at risk than those in the US.

-In the US, baseline methane measurements were not made at the start of the shale gas boom, meaning that it became difficult to prove whether a gas problem was due to a leaking well, or was naturally occurring.

 Water use

 Water use is regulated by the EA (England), the SEPA (Scotland), the NIEA (Northern Ireland) and NRW (Wales) to ensure environmental needs are not compromised.
 Water companies assess how much water is available, before providing it to operators.
 The amount of water abstracted nationally is at around 9.4 billion cubic metres.
 In 2015, the EA indicated that water usage at a peak level would be 0.1% of national use and hydraulic fracturing may use up to "30 million litres per well".
 Drier areas, such as south-east England, are concerned about the impact of hydraulic fracturing on water supplies.

 Seismicity

 Microseismic monitoring

 The hydraulic fracturing process creates a large number of microseismic events, which require monitoring.

 Microseismic monitoring techniques, using geophones and tilt meters can monitor the growth of fractures in the target formation in real time.
 This can be done using a surface array, or, if there is a nearby offset well, using downhole geophones.
 This means that the engineers can modify the pump rate based upon the growth of the fractures, and stop pumping if there is evidence of vertical migration into faults.
 This technology is available from many big oilfield service companies.

 In December 2015, the Centre for Research into Earth Energy Systems (CeREES) at Durham University published the first research of its kind, prior to "planned shale gas and oil exploitation", in order to establish a baseline for anthropogenic, induced seismic events in the UK.